Jiskey/Raspberry-Pi4-Forensics/README.md

-# Raspberry-Pi4-Forensics
+#Raspberry Pi4 Forenics

-Testing &amp; Evalulation of Security &amp; Foresics Tools and The Effectivness Of a Raspberry Pi4 In The Field When Peforming Such Tasks.
+*The Testing And Analysis of The Raspberry Pi4 Single-Board Computer Within The Field Of Cyber Forensic Triaging*